ShadowOxygen/OxygenX/README.md

 # Terms and conditions
-This repository is for educational purposes only
+This repository is for educational purposes only and
 I am not responsible for any actions for anyone who use this code